ESMCI/visualCaseGen/paper/paper.md

 creation and configuration of Community Earth System Model (CESM) experiments.
-Developed at the NSF National Center for Atmospheric Research (NCAR), CESM is a leading climate model capable of simulating the Earth's climate system at varying levels of complexity.
+Developed at the NSF National Center for Atmospheric Research (NCAR), CESM is a leading climate model capable of simulating the Earth's climate system at varying levels of complexity [@danabasoglu2020community].
 Since configuring custom CESM experiments requires intricate knowledge of component compatibility, grid settings, parameterization choices, and model hierarchies, the setup process is complex and time-consuming for unique or breakthrough applications. visualCaseGen provides a user-friendly interface that simplifies these tasks, significantly reducing setup time and improving ease of use for modelers.